Stacked glass payment cards with a cedi symbol, arched gate monument, and Ghanaian flag

 Yellow Card (pan-African, backed by $40M Series B) provides GHS on/off-ramps with mobile money integration.
 Quidax serves Ghanaian users alongside its Nigerian base.
 BitLipa and Bundle Africa also operate in the market.
 Binance was widely used before increasing regulatory scrutiny across Africa.

 We mapped Ghana's funding routes across P2P and local exchanges.
-None of these platforms offer Visa/Mastercard spending cards - they serve as the critical GHS-to-crypto on-ramp: convert cedis to USDT via Paxful or Yellow Card, then load onto a globally available crypto card for spending.
+None of these platforms offer Visa/Mastercard spending cards - they serve as the critical GHS-to-crypto on-ramp: convert cedis to USDT via Paxful or Yellow Card, then load onto a crypto card for spending.

 Crypto.com provides metal tiers from Midnight Blue (0%, free) through Icy (4%, CRO stake), with Icy adding airport lounge access at Kotoka International (ACC). ether.fi with the Core Card offers 3% cashback with 1% FX and borrow-to-spend.

-KAST provides 2% base rewards at $0 annual with 0.5% FX, fitting Ghanaian users coming from MTN MoMo or OTC-funded exchange balances.
+KAST provides 1.5% USD cashback on the first $2,000/month at $0 annual with 0.5-1.75% FX, fitting Ghanaian users coming from MTN MoMo or OTC-funded exchange balances.
 RedotPay offers Virtual (free) and Physical ($100) at 1.2% FX.

 Not all cards listed may be available in Ghana.
 Some issuers restrict services due to local regulations.
 Verify availability on the issuer's website before applying.
 See our Affiliate Disclosure.